Early Kentucky Derby favorite Forte scratched from race

 LOUISVILLE, Ky.
 (AP) — The early favorite for the Kentucky Derby was scratched Saturday hours before the race.

 Forte was declared out of the 149th Derby, according to Churchill Downs spokesman Darren Rogers.
-No immediate reason was announced.
+Co-owner Mike Repole said Kentucky Horse Racing Commission veterinarians had concerns about a bruised right front foot.

-It was the fifth scratch this week from the $3 million race.
+It was the fifth scratch this week from the $3 million race, the first time that many were scratched since 1936.
+That year 19 horses were entered and 14 ran.

 The colt stumbled on the track during a workout Thursday, although trainer Todd Pletcher had downplayed it.